Feel free to search our website, in particular for our Crew Advice Form. It saves a lot of heartache and headaches later.

 1. How can we ensure that a friend/crew member understands that the duties are voluntary and not for a reward?

-2. How we mandate certain understandings, without being/sounding offensive?
+2. How can we mandate certain understandings without being or sounding offensive?

-4. If a crew member refuses to leave the vessel (in a foreign country), where we stand legally?
+4. If a crew member refuses to leave the vessel in a foreign country, where do the owner and/or individual stand legally?

-5. If Authorities request a search of the crew member's bags and find an illegal weapon or drugs, where does the vessel owner's duty-of-care finish?
+5. If Authorities request a search of an individual member's bags and find an illegal weapon, drugs or contraband, where does the vessel owner's duty of care end?

 Having an accurate understanding of a person’s current and past medical history can be critical, not only in protecting their health but also in providing essential guidance to untrained crew during a medical emergency.